Menstrual cramps: 7 tips to relieve pain

 • cardiac coherence

-• or simply doing activities that you enjoy and that relax you, such as reading a book, painting, watching a film, going for a walk etc...
+• or simply doing activities that you enjoy and that relax you, such as reading a book, painting, watching a film, going for a walk, etc...

 Sport stimulates blood circulation, circulating oxygen and reducing menstrual cramps.
 What's more, when you engage in physical activity, you release endorphins, the feel-good hormone.

-Relieve menstrual cramps by making love
+Relieving menstrual cramps by making love

 Menstrual cramps FAQ